vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-contemplate on Visnu, should avoid all idle talk, give up desire for wealth, should not touch any one who does not observe niyamas; he should stay in a temple for 30 days; on the 12th after 30 days he should feed brāhmaṇas, give them dakśiṇā and perform pāraṇa by inviting thirteen brāhmaṇas, donate pairs of garments, ūsana ( seat), vessels, umbrella, pair of sandals, worship golden image of Visṇu on a bed and his own image should be given garments &c.; donate the bedstead to his guru; the spot where the performer stays becomes holy; he takes himself and members of his family to Viṣnuloka; if the performer faints during the vrata, he should be made to drink milk, clarified butter and fruit juice; the partaking of these with the consent of brāhmaṇas does not nullify the vrata; vide HV II.
+contemplate on Viṣṇu, should avoid all idle talk, give up desire for wealth, should not touch any one who does not observe niyamas; he should stay in a temple for 30 days; on the 12th after 30 days he should feed brāhmaṇas, give them dakśiṇā and perform pāraṇa by inviting thirteen brāhmaṇas, donate pairs of garments, ūsana ( seat), vessels, umbrella, pair of sandals, worship golden image of Viṣṇu on a bed and his own image should be given garments &c.; donate the bedstead to his guru; the spot where the performer stays becomes holy; he takes himself and members of his family to Viṣṇuloka; if the performer faints during the vrata, he should be made to drink milk, clarified butter and fruit juice; the partaking of these with the consent of brāhmaṇas does not nullify the vrata; vide HV II.
 776-783

-(from Viṣnurahasya ).
+(from Viṣṇurahasya ).
 Māsarkṣapaurṇamāsī-vrała-Begin on K. śu.
 15th; performer

 to subsist by nakta way; on a circle made with salt and pasted with sandalwood paste, he should worship the Moon along with ton naksatras i. o. in K. when combined with Kșttikā and Rohiṇi, in Mārg. with Mrgaśiras and Ardrā and so on up to Aśv.; women whose husbands are alive should be honoured by giving them jaggery, rich food, ghee, milk &c.; then he should himself eat havisya food; at end he should donate garment coloured with gold; Vi.
 Dh.
 III.

 192.1-15, NM p.
 47 ( verses 573-579 ).
 Mitrasaptamī—the 7th of Mārg. su, is so called; tithivrata;

-Mitra (Sun) deity; on 6th image of Mitra should be bathed in the way in which Visnu is bathed on K. śu.
+Mitra (Sun) deity; on 6th image of Mitra should be bathed in the way in which Viṣṇu is bathed on K. śu.
 11th; fast on 7th (fruits may be eaten ); jāgara at night; worship of Sun with various flowers, edibles of flour; feed brāhmaṇas, the poor and helpless; on 8th distribute money among dancers and actors; NM pp. 46–47 (verses 564-569), KR

 460-461, KKN 432, VKK 483, PC 104.
 Muktābharanauratamon Bh. śu.
 7th; tithivrata; Śiva and Umā

-deities; place a doraka (string of threads) before Siva image; worship Siva with 16 upacaras from āvāhana; the seat is to be of gold studded with pearls and precious stones; after upacaras tie the doraka on the wrist; donate 1100 mandakas (Marathi 'mānde') and vestakas (Marathi
+deities; place a doraka (string of threads) before Siva image; worship Siva with 16 upacāras from āvāhana; the seat is to be of gold studded with pearls and precious stones; after upacāras tie the doraka on the wrist; donate 1100 mandakas (Marathi 'mānde') and vestakas (Marathi

 ‘jilebi'); secures long-lived sons; NS 134, VR 241–247.
 Muktidvāra-saptami-When 7th tithi has Hasta naksatra on it